zyqiu132/FindNumber/README.md

 # Compilation and execution instructions.

+Before starting, you will see on the screen a line of greetings ("Welcome to FindNumber!"), it is from a file named "greetings.txt".
 To start the game, input a integer (n) within the range [2, 8] for the game to generate a n * n matrix with random integers 0~19 (including).
 No screen output for now.
 Now, you can start to guess which integers the matrix contains, and input one of your guesses.